 Another thing we like about Omega Auto Care is that it provides maintenance coverage on all contracts for one year.
 Yes, you read that right.
 It’s not every day that you come across a third-party warranty provider that offers to cover maintenance items.

-Now, Omega Auto Care doesn’t cover manufacturer scheduled maintenance at important intervals, but it does cover the following:
+Now, Omega Auto Care doesn’t cover all manufacturer scheduled maintenance at important intervals, but it does cover the following:

-- Oil Changes: The maintenance plan covers up to three oil changes.
+- Oil changes: The maintenance plan covers up to three oil changes.
 You will be reimbursed $40 for standard oil changes.
 If you use synthetic oil, or if you drive a larger engine like a V8 or diesel truck, you will be reimbursed $55 per oil change.

 - Battery: You can receive $100 toward one battery replacement.
-However, this is void if the battery failure is in conjunction with another repair.
+However, this is void if the battery failure is in conjunction with another auto repair.

 Omega Auto Care Reviews

 A good number of complaints are marked as resolved, and all of them are answered.
-In looking them over, it appears that many people feel blindsided by situations where their repair isn’t covered.
+In looking them over, it appears that many people feel blindsided by situations where their car repair isn’t covered.
 Purchasing a new warranty isn’t necessarily a fun process, especially when there are pages of paperwork involved.
 However, it seems that many complaints could have been avoided if the contract was better understood.
 It may be that’s Omega Auto Care’s fault for not going through each item thoroughly.

 On the other hand, contracts are tedious, and buyers can just get dazed after a while.
 Our recommendation is to always read each contract carefully before you sign anything.
 If you’re going over a contract on the phone, see if the representative can email you a copy to look over before the phone call.
 Highlight anything that you might have a question about.
 It’s always better to spend extra time doing this at the beginning than discover an issue at the repair shop.
 Unfortunately, this type of problem is common with many vehicle service contract providers.